Skip to main content

 Core Entities: billing_account, contact

-Typical fields mapped: billing account number, billing address, IBAN, BIC, account holder, SEPA mandate reference, mandate valid from/to, payment method type
+Typical fields mapped: billing account number, identity ID, billing address, payment method type, IBAN (often masked at rest), BIC, account holder, bank name, SEPA mandate reference, debit/credit usage

 info

-Some ERPs support multiple bank accounts per billing account (e.g., one for receivables, one for credits).
-The mapping should handle arrays of bank accounts.
+Some ERPs support multiple bank accounts per billing account (e.g. one for receivables, one for credits).
+The mapping should handle arrays of bank accounts and use _tags (DEBIT, CREDIT) on each payment_method entry.

 Synchronize meter and meter counter (register) data.